ndlib/directory_scan_tools/README.md

 **Note: The comparison is one direction.
 The program checks for matches to input file one.
 If you want to check the other direction, simply switch the file paths.**

 ### Configuration
-The configuration file is called compare_config.yml and is in basic yaml syntax
+The configuration file is called compare_config.yml and is in basic yaml syntax:

 ```
 name:value
 ```